- what is fixed layout?

-You cannot just double-click an epub or mobi file and try to review it in your browser.
+You cannot just double click an epub file and try to review it on your PC or in a browser.
 Not only are these filetypes not supported by most browsers but your readers won't be reading your ebook on their desktop computer so it is just not representative of their experience.

 - what if I need changes?